832ND SIGNAL SERVICE

 Close-up of the above group at the pub in Edward Street, Brisbane.
 Ken Osterberg is 4th from the left

 Douglas Womack had the nicknames of "Wombo" & "Young Tom Edison".
 Ken Osterberg was initially not sure whether Douglas Womack worked in the code room or the teletype section, but he has since found two military orders, one showing Doug and Ken receiving Good Conduct medals and the other showing Doug and I being promoted to T-4's.
 The promotion order shows both Doug and I with the same MOS number 806, which means he worked in the code room on the same shift as I did.
 The pub picture was taken after we got off of the 8:00AM to 4:00 PM shift.

 Ken Osterberg has asked if I can

 help identify this street.
 This is in

-Is this in Albert Street opposite City Hall?
-Is that the old T&G building behind the statue?
+Albert Street opposite City Hall with the old T&G building behind

 the statue located outside City Hall.
 Note the Air Raid Shelter sign.